ltcRandomwalk/NESA/README.md

 `rank-baseline.txt`, `rank-our-approach-small.txt`, and `rank-oracle.txt` represent the results of the baseline approach, our approach, and the oracle, respectively.
 In these ranking files, alarms are ranked by their marginal probabilities from high to low.
 The `Ground` column shows whether the alarm is true or false.
-At the bottom of the ranking file, the statistics used in our experiment are listed, including the inversion count, the average rank and the midean rank of true alarms.
+At the bottom of the ranking file, the statistics used in our experiment are listed, including the inversion count, the average rank, and the median rank of true alarms.
 The inference time is listed here as well.

 #### Taint Analysis